ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 • After a learning objective is completed

-• In classrooms that may have multiple types of behavioral situations
+• When there are multiple types of behavioral situations

 • With hybrid or distance learning setups where extra materials are needed